AusClimateService/npcp/reports/phase1/phase1_report.md

 (ETCCDI; e.g. [Alexander et al 2006](https://doi.org/10.1029/2005JD006290)).
-The complete results for each variable and metric are available in a series of supplementary files ([GitHub link](https://github.com/AusClimateService/npcp/tree/master/reports/phase1/supplementary) to be replaced with Zenodo DOI), so Table 1 also indicates which supplementary files correspond to each metric.
+The complete results for each variable and metric are available in a series of supplementary files ([GitHub link](https://github.com/AusClimateService/npcp/tree/master/reports/phase1/supplementary) to be replaced with Zenodo DOI);
+Table 1 indicates which supplementary files correspond to each metric.

 | Category | Metric | Description | Supplementary file number/s |
 | ---      | ---    | ---         | ---                |